Joecode22/Joe-Codes-Portfolio/README.md

 Some key features of the styling include:

-1. Navigation Bar: The website has a sticky navigation bar at the top, including links to the "About", "Work", and "Contact" sections of the page.
+1. Navigation Bar: The website has navigation bar at the top, including links to the "About", "Work", and "Contact" sections of the page.

-2. Hero Section: The hero section consists of a developer's avatar and a catchy headline, "Paving the Path to Code Mastery," against an attractive background image.
+2. Hero Section: The hero section consists of image and headline, "Paving the Path to Code Mastery," against an attractive background image.

-3. About Section: This section provides a brief introduction to the developer, with a title and paragraph for the description.
+3. About Section: This section provides a brief introduction, with a title and paragraph for the description.

-4. Work Section: The work section showcases a grid layout of the developer's projects, including project titles, images, and descriptions.
+4. Work Section: The work section showcases a grid layout of projects, including project titles, images, and descriptions.
 Each project image is also a clickable link, leading to the respective project's repository or live demo.

-5. ontact Section: The contact section lists three ways to get in touch with the developer - GitHub, LinkedIn, and Email - presented in a horizontal list layout.
+5. Contact Section: The contact section lists three ways to get in touch with the developer - GitHub, LinkedIn, and Email - presented in a horizontal list layout.